Kittyhacker101-Software/KatWeb/README.md

 Text files containing URLs in the cache folder will be downloaded and a cached version will be stored.
 You can then access the file through /[cache folder]/filename(without the .txt extention).

 ## Simple HTTP Reverse-Proxy
 KatWeb comes with a built in HTTP reverse-proxy which allows sending data from other web servers!
-Once setup, an existing web server can be accessed through the proxy folder (Note : A proxy folder must exist on the existing server for content to be served)
+Once setup, an existing web server can be accessed through the proxy folder!

 ## Dynamic Content Control
 KatWeb comes with a built in system to serve different content depending on various factors.